Introduction to Cassandra Data Modeling

 - Know your queries: To organize data efficiently, queries are used.
 The best option to be performed is partition per query.

-- Data nesting: To organize multiple entities of the same type together on known criterion, data nesting is used.
+- Data nesting: To organize multiple entities of the same type together on a known criterion, data nesting is used.
 It is used to retrieve multiple entities from a single partition.

 - Data Duplication: It is always better to have data duplication over joins in Cassandra as it helps efficiently support different queries over the same data.